Smith, Amy Erica. When Political Talk Is Pillow Talk: How Political Conversations between Husbands and Wives Affect Gender Gaps Around the World.

 Smith, Amy Erica.
 Forthcoming.
 Talking it Out: Political Conversation and Learning in Unequal Contexts.
 British Journal of Political Science.

 Ames, Barry, Andy Baker, and Amy Erica Smith.
-Forthcoming.
+2017.
 Social Networks in the Brazilian Electorate.
 Oxford Handbook of Political Networks, eds.
 Jennifer Nicoll Victor, Mark Lubell, and Alexander H. Montgomery.

 Smith, Amy Erica.
 2015.
 The Diverse Impacts of Politically Diverse Networks: Party Systems, Political Disagreement, and the Timing of Vote Decisions.
 International Journal of Public Opinion Research.